beatthat/unity-npm-package-template/README.md

 ## Development

-You can edit the code and samples in the test environment and then use ```npm run overwrite:test2src``` to sync changes back to the package src.
+You can edit the code and samples in the test environment and then use ```npm run test-install``` to sync changes back to the package src.

 ```
-    npm run install:test
+    npm run test-install
     cd test

     # edit code under Assets/Plugins/packages/{package.scope}/{package.name}
     # edit samples under Assets/Samples/packages/{package.scope}/{package.name}

     # sync changes back to src
-    npm run overwrite:test2src
+    npm run test-overwrite2src
 ```

 **REMEMBER:** changes made under the test folder are not saved to the package